prathamreetworkspace/ghost/README.md

 pnpm install
 ```

-**3. Set Up the Separate Signaling Server:**
+**3. Set Up the Separate Signaling Server (Mandatory Step):**

-**This application requires a separate signaling server.** You need to create and run it yourself.
+**This application requires a separate signaling server to function.** You need to create and run it yourself.
+It cannot run as part of the Next.js app itself.

 *   **Create Server File:** Create a new file named `signaling-server.js` **outside** of your Next.js project directory (e.g., in a completely separate folder).
 *   **Paste Server Code:** Copy and paste the following minimal Node.js/Socket.IO server code into `signaling-server.js`: